juancamilo399/Arep-lab4/README.md

 # Arep-lab4

 In this workshop a Web server (Apache type) was built in Java.
-The server is capable of delivering html pages.
+The server is capable of delivering html pages and images.
 The server also provides an IoC framework for building web applications from POJOS.

 ![Heroku](https://pyheroku-badge.herokuapp.com/?app=warm-sands-05374&style=flat)